Bedouin: Society

 A widely quoted Bedouin adage is "I am against my brother, my brother and I are against my cousin, my cousin and I are against the stranger" sometimes quoted as "I and my brother are against my cousin, I and my cousin are against the stranger."
 This saying signifies a hierarchy of loyalties based on the proximity of some person to oneself, beginning with the self, and proceeding through the immediate family as defined by male kinship, and then, in principle at least, to an entire genetic or linguistic group (which is perceived as akin to kinship in the Middle East and North Africa generally).
 Disputes are settled, interests are pursued, and justice and order are dispensed and maintained by means of this framework, organized according to an ethic of self-help and collective responsibility (Andersen 14).
 The individual family unit (referred to as a tent or DIN) usually traditionally comprised three or four adults (a married couple plus siblings or parents) and any number of children.

 Bedouin tribes were not controlled by a central power, like a government or empire, but rather were led by tribal chiefs.
 Some chiefs exercised their power from oases, where merchants would organise trade through the territory controlled by the tribe.
-The structure of Bedouin tribes were held together more so by shared feelings of common ancestry rather than a tribal chief atop the hierarchy.
+The structure of Bedouin tribes was held together by shared feelings of common ancestry rather than by a tribal chief atop the hierarchy.